Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 \begin{Sinput} R> data("titanic", package = "UPG") R> head(titanic, 5) \end{Sinput} \begin{Soutput} survived total intercept pclass female age.group 1 0 1 1 1 1 5 2 5 5 1 2 1 5 3 12 17 1 3 1 5 4 2 2 1 1 0 5 5 8 8 1 2 0 5 \end{Soutput}

-The passengers have been split into several groups that are based on passenger class (\code{pclass}), five year age groups (\code{age.group}) and gender (\code{female}).
+The passengers have been split into several groups based on passenger class (\code{pclass}), five year age groups (\code{age.group}) and gender (\code{female}).
 For each group, total passenger counts (\code{total}) and the number of passengers that survived the disaster (\code{survived}) are provided.
-The data set is an aggregate version of the well-known titanic data set (\citealp{hilbe2007negative}, Table 6.11) that has for instance been previously analyzed in \citet{fruehwirth2009improved} and is often used in machine learning competitions.\footnote{See \url{https://www.kaggle.com/c/titanic/} for more details.}
+The data set is an aggregate version of the well-known titanic data set (\citealp{hilbe2007negative}, Table 6.11) that has for instance been previously analyzed in \citet{fruehwirth2009improved}.\footnote{See \url{https://www.kaggle.com/c/titanic/} for more details.}